Hamza-ibz/challenge-3-address-book/docs/domain-models-test-plan.md

 - The length of the contacts array should decrease by 1 (When removeContact() is called).
 - Once you delete a contact, you shouldn't be able to find it anymore when searching for contacts.
 - If you try to delete a contact with a Phone number that doesn't exist, you'll get an error message.
-- The contact that was removed should no longer be in the contacts array (When removeContact() is called).

 #### User story 4:-